Most interesting landmarks of Mongolia

 - Karakorum ruins (Kharkhorin) – Övörkhangai.
 Ruins (mostly underground) of the former capital of Mongol Empire, established by Ghengis Khan around 1220.
 Even European artisans came here to build wonderful buildings and create artworks, including the legendary Silver Tree and, possibly – Xanadu palace.
 Destroyed in 1388.
 Now only two large sculptures of turtles – former adornment of city gates – remain.

 - Ordu-Baliq (Kharbalgas) – Arkhangai.
 Ruins of the first capital of Uyghur Khaganate.
 Established in 744, flourished until 840, when it was ruined by Yenisey Kyrgyzes.
-City had 10 m tall city walls, sentry towers, was 25 km² large.
+The city had 10 m tall city walls, sentry towers, was 25 km² large.
 Statue with runic inscriptions found.

 - Amarbayasgalant monastery – Selenge.
 One of most interesting monasteries in Mongolia, built in 1727 – 1736.
 Constructed in a green site rich with Mongolian cherries and diverse archaeological landmarks.
 Remain 28 temples on 207 x 175 m large platform.
 Temples have interesting engineering solutions.